 History at Edge Hill gives you real-world experience and skills to inspire people in the present, whether that’s working on a gallery exhibition or designing digital history content.
 If you’re excited about a future in history and want to find out how it applies to big issues facing society today, you’ll fit right in at Edge Hill.

-We are 5th in the UK for overall satisfaction in History (National Student Survey, 2021).
+We are 1st in the North West for overall satisfaction (National Student Survey 2021 – History).
 Your lecturers use their specialist research on the history of racism, crime, politics, popular culture, and religion throughout the course.
 You will explore topics such as the Crusades, 19th century crime and punishment, the fall of the British Empire, and civil rights in America.
 You won’t just learn about History though.
 You’ll have the opportunity to put your skills to work on a placement, and link what you’ve studied to current events.
 You’ll discover how your knowledge of history can help you contribute to solving issues we face today.

 All this means that history at Edge Hill gives you the skills to change your life and the lives of people around you.
 You’ll come away with a broad understanding of the world, confident in your abilities and able to make the most of the opportunities that come your way.
 Past students have gone on to exciting careers as museum curators, teachers, radio broadcasters, and journalists.

 - With placement options and practical projects throughout your degree, you’ll develop real-world skills preparing you for a range of careers from museum curator to journalist, teacher, solicitor and civil servant.

-- Thanks to our high levels of tutor support and engaging content, our history course is 5th in the UK, and 1st in the North West, for overall satisfaction in the National Student Survey, 2021.
+- Thanks to our high levels of tutor support and engaging content, we’re 1st in the North West for overall satisfaction (National Student Survey 2021 – History).

-- Our lecturers are hugely experienced in their subject, from the Crusades to digital media history.
+- Our lecturers are at the forefront of their fields, from the Crusades to digital media history.
 You’ll discover more about their research throughout your degree.